MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

             <tr>
                 <td>

-   Trigger conditionally on field values (For example, on a certain date in a date field)
+   Trigger conditionally on column values (For example, on a certain date in a date field)

                 </td>